Brotherscodes/Bikesharing/README.md

 <p align=center>
 <img src=Images/trip_duration.png>

 This graph answers the first question our investors have asked.
-The visualization suggests that the average time bikes are checked out is between 6-7 minutes with Men as the user majority.
+The visualization suggests that `the average time bikes are checked out is between 6-7 minutes with Men as the user majority`.

 <br>

 <p align=center>
 <img src=Images/trips_by_hour.png><img src=Images/trips_by_hour_usertype.png>

-Bike Trips vary by the hour of day with the peak hours at 8am in the morning and between 5-6pm in the evening.
+Bike Trips vary by the hour of day with the peak hours at `7am in the morning` and `between 5-6pm` in the evening.
 The above two graphs answer our second question.

 <br>

 <p align=center>
 <img src=Images/trips_by_weekday.png><img src=Images/trips_by_weekday_2.png width=999>

-This data provides the information we need to answer our third question.
-Thursday is the most popular day for bike rentals with a total of 353,508 rentals recorded.
+This data provides the information we need to answer our third question. `Thursday` is the most popular day for bike rentals with a total of `353,508 rentals recorded`.

 <br>

 <p align=center>
 <img src=Images/trips_by_usertype_pie.png>

-There were 443,822 non-subscribed and 1,899,424 subscribed customers recorded.
+There were `443,822 non-subscribed` and `1,899,424 subscribed` customers recorded.
 The bulk of customers are subscribed to the service.

 <br>